 Assessment Increases and Decreases

-Beginning in 2009, market value assessment increases between the 2005 valuation date and the 2008 valuation date are phased-in over four years for all property classes, with one-quarter of the assessment change being applied in each of the four years (2009-2012).
+Market value assessment increases between the two valuation datesre phased-in over four years for all property classes, with one-quarter of the assessment change being applied in each of the four years.

 The Province, in introducing the phase-in of assessment increases, has stated that the new system will provide a greater level of stability for property owners, and will help to smooth out market value increases and provide a more gradual move to the new assessment level.
 Taxpayers will now be able to better plan for changes in their assessments, given the element of predictability in property assessments.
 By extending the phase-in provisions to all property classes, business taxpayers benefit from the same increased stability and predictability that the phase-in provides homeowners, and equity and consistency between different property types is maintained.